byl484/NYSSE/README.md

 Contents of the Course repository were preamde by Tampere University course staff.
-Everything else were made my me and github user jliima.
+Everything else were made my me and github user @jliima.